chengqu/Simcity201/README.md

                -Redesign-Reimplementation of restaurant cook - new market implementation with help from team members.
                	-re-implemented v2.2 individual restaurant in order to interact with new market.
                -Individual restaurants do not support new requirements except ordering from new market.

-               V2
-		-Implementation of GlobalMap
-		-Implementation of Configuration File
-		-Initialization clean up
-		-Bank GUI, working workers feature, agents with line as Shared Data, Unit Testing on Bank.
-			-Bank might have people stuck in there, this is bug resulted by trying to have line as shared data, which makes hard to keep track of every customers.
-Particularly, when workers at bank tries to go home, then they both might get stuck.
-However, I put some auto-fixing method so that I can make them all go home when there might be people stuck in the bank.
-Therefore, even though there is people stuck in bank, it will automatically fix.
-		-Producer Consumer, adopting David's generic class, implemented on my restaurant, and helped on others to adopt it.
-		-Help on others to design and implement the working scenario
 ------------------------
 ####Eric Liu:
 	       -Implemented A Star in transportation for people walking.
 People will not J-walk or walk through buildings.